 As part of our specialized care approach, a trauma nurse is assigned to each patient, caring for that patient from the moment they arrive until they are admitted or discharged from the trauma bay.
-In order to ensure continuity of care, the trauma team—consisting of surgeons, nurse practitioners, and nurses—follow each patient throughout their stay at Mission Hospital.
+In order to ensure continuity of care, the trauma team—consisting of surgeons, nurse practitioners, and nurses—follows each patient throughout their stay.
 In addition, patients requiring assistance post-discharge may seek follow-up treatment through our trauma clinic.

 No parent wants to think about their child experiencing a traumatic injury.
 But if it happens, everyone wants the best medical care in a child-focused facility that's close to home.
 That's why we partnered with CHOC Children's Hospital to develop CHOC Children’s at Mission, the only Pediatric Level II Trauma Center in South Orange County and north San Diego County.

 It’s critical to receive treatment within the "golden hour," or the first hour after receiving a trauma injury.
 Pediatric trauma patients require a comprehensive and inclusive approach to care that also addresses the unique needs of injured children.
 The Providence Mission Pediatric Trauma Team is comprised of award-winning nurses, surgeons, and technicians, ready to get little ones back on their feet.